-The Bonds are offered for delivery when, as, and if issued by the Master District and received by the initial purchaser therof named below (the "Underwriter"), subject to the approval of the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
-Certain legal matters will be passed upon for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
-The Bonds in definitive form are expected to be available for delivery through DTC on July 1, 2020.
+The Bonds are offered by the initial purchaser (the "Initial Purchaser") subject to prior sale, when, as, and if issued by the Master District and accepted by the Initial Purchaser, subject, among other things, to the approval of the initial Bond by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Co-Bond Counsel.
+Delivery of the Bonds is expected through the facilities of DTC on or about November 1, 2021 (the "Date of Delivery") in Austin, Texas.